VincentKV/Cryptics/README.md

 ## Functions

 ### Symbol check

 If you want to check that a cryptocurrency is supported by the package, you need to type in its symbol.
 For example, "BTC" for Bitcoin.
 ![GitHub Logo](/images/symbolcheck1new.png)

 If you are not sure about the exact symbol, symbolcheck() provides you suggestions.
 ![GitHub Logo](/images/symbolcheck2new.png)

+## Cryptocurrency course

+Get the daily data (Open, High, Low, Close) of a particular cryptocurrency from its creation until today.